 Despite the construction of a host of new permanent circuits across China in the past decade, there is still an appetite for street racing, particularly for touring car racing.
-While Zhuhai's original street course was simply a pre-cursor to the building of the permanent facility, Yancheng's course, on the roads of the coastal city to the north of Shanghai, is set to enjoy a longer future.
+While Zhuhai's original street course was simply a pre-cursor to the building of the permanent facility, Yancheng's course, on the roads of the coastal city to the north of Shanghai, is perhaps the event with the best chance of longevity.

 The race was conceived as part of a larger automotive festival in a city that owes much of its recent rapid industrial development to the presence of Kia Motor's two Chinese plants, which opened in 2004 and 2006.
 The huge facilities employ 6,200 people and account for a quarter of all Kia's vehicle production worldwide and have been a key driver to Yancheng's new-found prosperity.

 The street course debuted in 2014 as a round of the China Touring Car Championship and is the first such circuit in China to be entirely designed by locals.
 Located in the Yancheng Economic Development Zone, just down the road from one of the Kia factories, the track makes use of the wide planned highways which characterise the eastern side of the city.
 The track circles a parcel of as-yet undeveloped land between the Yancheng International Convention and Exhibition Centre and the Happy Valley theme park.